theCodeWhit/SER416/MODULE7/MODULE7.md

 **Whant more or less of them?** </br>
 The less the better </br>
 **Which order do you like them?** </br>
-Discretionary are the best becsause you are putting them in there, the others you have less control over.
+Discretionary are the best becsause you are putting them in there, the others you have less control over. </br>

+#### SEQUENCING ACTIVITIES METHODS
+- Arrow diagram method (ADM):
+  - Activities are represented by Arrows
+  - Nodes or circles are the starting and ending points of activities
+  - Only show finish-to-start dependencies
+  - refer to the text for the step-by-step process of creating AOA diagrams
+  - not widely used

+- Precedence Diagramming Method (PDM)
+  - Network diagramming technique in which boxes represent activities
+  - Most common method used

+- Types of dependencies or relationships between activities
+  - Finish to start
+  - Start to start
+  -  Finish to finish
+  -  start to finish

+Use these diagrams to get initial duration / schedule.
+Later can be used for critical path analysis.

 # CRITICAL PATH METHOD/ANALYSIS
 > 11 MIN